Lexus GX Interior

 - "Inside, the GX 460 delivers what one would expect of a Lexus - fine leather upholstery, wood trim and elegant lines, albeit integrated into a more upright, truck-like design than most of the luxury brand's other models." -- Left Lane News

-The GX 460 seats up to seven people in three rows.
+The Lexus GX seats up to seven people in three rows.
 Leatherette upholstery and 10-way power-adjustable front seats are standard.
-Leather upholstery, heated and ventilated front seats and heated outboard second-row seats are optional.
-Most test drivers say the front seats are comfortable, spacious and offer a commanding view of the road.
-Still, some critics complain that the GX 460 feels a bit narrow and that taller drivers may not have enough headroom.
-Reviewers report that the second-row seats aren't especially comfortable, noting a flat bench and insufficient cushioning.
+Leather upholstery, heated and ventilated front seats and heated second-row seats are available.
+Automotive journalists say the front seats are generally comfortable.
+A few also point out that drivers can easily find a comfortable position.
+However, critics say that the GX 460’s second-row seats offer limited cushioning, and its third row can only comfortably accommodate children.

 - "After negotiating the high step-in, occupants will find plenty of space and a commanding seating position.
 GX 460's standard power tilt-and-telescopic steering wheel and power-adjustable seats should allow any size driver to find a comfortable set up.
 About the only complaint up front is that headroom can get tight for the very tall." -- Consumer Guide (2013)

-Standard features on the GX 460 include a backup camera, dual-zone automatic climate control, a nine-speaker stereo, Bluetooth, two USB ports, an 8-inch touch-screen display, HD Radio and satellite radio.
-Optional features include navigation, lane departure warning, a rear-seat entertainment system and tri-zone automatic climate control.
+The 2015 Lexus GX 460 comes equipped with a rearview camera, dual-zone automatic climate control, a nine-speaker stereo, Bluetooth, two USB ports, Siri Eyes Free for iPhone, an 8-inch touch-screen display and satellite radio.
+Available features include a 17-speaker Mark Levinson audio system, navigation, lane departure warning, blind spot monitoring, parallel park assist, adaptive cruise control, a dual-screen rear-seat entertainment system and tri-zone automatic climate control.